-Action: Close off nacelles in wind turbines to prevent roosting bats
+Action: Close off potential access points on turbines to prevent roosting bats

-- We found no evidence for the effects of closing off access to nacelles on wind turbines to discourage roosting bats.
+- We found no studies that evaluated the effects of closing off potential access points on turbines to prevent roosting bats on bat populations.

 ‘We found no studies’ means that we have not yet found any studies that have directly evaluated this action during our systematic journal and report searches.
 Therefore we have been unable to assess whether or not the action is effective or has any harmful impacts.
 Please get in touch if you know of such a study for this action.